 Match, if let, While let

-/// Define an `enum` that represents different types of US coins. enum Coin { Penny, Nickel, Dime, /// Represents a quarter, which may be associated with a state.
+//!
+This example defines different types of US coins using an `enum` and then //! uses a `match` expression to determine the value of a given coin in cents, //! demonstrating how `match` can handle different `enum` variants and extract //! data associated with them. /// Define an `enum`. /// Each variant represents a type of US coin. enum Coin { Penny, Nickel, Dime, /// The `Quarter` is a tuple variant. /// Its field stores the name of a US State.
 Quarter(String), } /// Returns the value in cents of a given coin. fn value_in_cents(coin: Coin) -> u8 { // The match expression takes a value and compares it against a series of // patterns.
 Each pattern represents a possible structure or value that the // input value might have.
-It's similar to a 'switch' statement in other // languages, but it's far more versatile. match coin { Coin::Penny => 1, Coin::Nickel => 5, Coin::Dime => 10, Coin::Quarter(state) => { // The above is a pattern binding. // `state` is assigned. println!("State quarter from {:?}!", state); 25 } // Rust's match expressions are exhaustive.
+It's similar to a 'switch' statement in other // languages, but it's far more versatile. match coin { // If the coin is a Penny, return 1 cent.
+Coin::Penny => 1, // If the coin is a Nickel, return 5 cents.
+Coin::Nickel => 5, // If the coin is a Dime, return 10 cents.
+Coin::Dime => 10, // If the coin is a Quarter, which contains a state string, the `state` identifier is assigned the value of the field in the enum variant.
+Coin::Quarter(state) => { // The above is a pattern binding. println!("State quarter from {:?}!", state); 25 } // Rust's match expressions are exhaustive.
 This means that you must cover all possible cases. // If needed, you can use a catchall: //_ => unreachable!(), } } fn main() { println!("{}", value_in_cents(Coin::Penny)); }

 // Define a struct named `Point` with three fields: x, y, and z, all of type // i32.
-This struct will be used for pattern matching in the match expression. struct Point { x: i32, y: i32, z: i32, } // The main function where the example code resides. fn main() { // Create an instance of the Point struct. let origin = Point { x: 0, y: 0, z: 0 }; // Use a match expression to perform pattern matching on the origin Point. match origin { // This pattern matches any Point struct. // It binds the value of the x field to a variable named x. // The .. syntax means "ignore the other fields". // In this case, y and z are ignored.
+This struct will be used for pattern matching in the match expression. struct Point { x: i32, y: i32, z: i32, } // The main function where the example code resides. fn main() { // Create an instance of the `Point` struct. let origin = Point { x: 0, y: 0, z: 0 }; // Use a match expression to perform pattern matching on the origin `Point`. match origin { // This pattern matches any `Point` struct. // It binds the value of the x field to a variable named x. // The .. syntax means "ignore the other fields". // In this case, y and z are ignored.
 Point { x, .. } => println!("x is {}", x), } }

 Patterns accept 1 | 2